revmischa/udo/README.md

   * asg activate - create an autoscaling group
   * asg deactivate - delete an autoscaling group
   * asg updatelc - updates launchconfiguration in-place
+  * asg scale 5 - set number of desired instances in autoscaling group

 # create a VPC from our config by name
 $ cluster activate dev webapp